Appendix L: Outlook Add-In

 • In the Label Name field, enter a name for the button.
 This appears as the name of the button in the Outlook application.
 To use the default name of the button, click Default Label.

-3. To add a button that opens the Email Security Portal directly from Outlook, select the Email security portal checkbox.
+3. To add a button that opens the Email Security Portal directly from Outlook, select the Email Security portal checkbox.
 It allows users to manage quarantined emails and restore requests without re-authentication.

 • In the Label Name field, enter a name for the button.
 This appears as the name of the button in the Outlook application.
 To use the default name of the button, click Default Label.